mild-blue/txmatching/documentation/README.md

 HLA is composed of many genes of different classes.
 We differentiate between Class I (A, B, C), Class II (DR, DQ, DP), and Class III.

-*Groups everyone is tested for are A, B, DR. They are the oldest known, so all labs are able to detect them.
+*Groups everyone is tested for are A, B and DR. They are the oldest known, so all labs are able to detect them.
 Each person has 2 antigens within each of these groups.
 One is inherited from the mother, the other one from the father.
-It is important to know that HLA is inherited as a "set" of the three HLA groups, A, B, DR. This set is known as a "haplotype".*
+It is important to know that HLA is inherited as a "set" of the three HLA groups, A, B and DR. This set is known as a "haplotype".*

 ## Broad, split, high resolution (Nomenclature)